 Problem No. 06:

 The accused committed an offence in Gulf countries, and came back to India.
-Can he be punished under IPC?
+Can he be punished under the Bharatiya Nyaya Sanhita, 2023?

-Yeshe can be punished under IPC.
-Section 4 of the Code gives extra-Territorial Jurisdiction to the Code.
-According to Section 4(1) of the Indian Penal Code “The provisions of this Code apply also to any offence committed by any citizen of India in any place without and beyond India and can be tried and convicted of the offence in any place in India at which he may be found”.
+Yes, he can be punished under the Bharatiya Nyaya Sanhita, 2023.
+Section 1(5) of the Sanhita gives extra-Territorial Jurisdiction to the Sanhia.
+According to Section 1(5)(a) of the Bharatiya Nyaya Sanhita, 2023 โThe provisions of this Sanhita apply also to any offence committed by any citizen of India in any place without and beyond India and can be tried and convicted of the offence in any place in India at which he may be foundโ.

 This situation relates to Mohamed Sajeed v. the State of Kerala, (1994) 1 KLT 464 case.